What Does Bavarian Cream Taste Like? The Sweet Mystery Revealed

 Bavarian Cream vs. Boston Cream

-Historical records show Bavarian Cream first appeared in Boston Cooking School cookbooks during 1884 through D.A.
-Lincoln.
+Bavarian cream first appeared in Boston Cooking School cookbooks in 1884, credited to D.A.

-Boston cream pie showed up earlier in 1865 by French chef Augustine Francois Anezin.
+Boston cream pie predates that, created in 1865 by French chef Augustine Francois Anezin in the United States.

 • Pastry cream